-The Cheltenham Township Twinning Committee, which was created to strengthen ties between Cheltenham, USA, and Cheltenham, UK, is sponsoring a fund-raiser based on the Pennsylvania Evening Daily Lottery (straight only).
+The Cheltenham Township Twinning Committee, which was created to strengthen ties between Cheltenham, USA, and Cheltenham, UK, is sponsoring a fund-raiser based on the Pennsylvania Pick 3 (previsouly the Evening Daily Lottery, straight only.
 To play, participants purchase a $20 Twinning Committee ticket at the Cheltenham Township Administration Building, located at 8230 Old York Road in Elkins Park, on weekdays from 8:00 a.m. to 4:30 p.m.
-From January 1, through December 31, 2013, winners on Saturdays will receive $50 and once-a-month holiday drawings will earn $100.
+From January 1, through December 31, 2015, winners on Saturdays will receive $50 and once-a-month holiday drawings will earn $100.
 All other payouts will be $25.
 Checks will be mailed to winning ticket holders automatically.

 For more information on the lottery fund-raiser, call 215-887-6200, ext.
 230.